SmartGuppy/blog.smartguppy.com/_posts/2017-12-04- PSLE: Just Making Kids Normal, Technical or Express.md

   - schools
   - life
 author: S
+excerpt: >-
+  How does one ever define a 12 year old child and put him or her into certain categories when we realise every child has untapped potential still waiting to be unleashed?
-excerpt: When just being normal is bad
+title: 'PSLE:When just being normal is bad'
-title: 'PSLE:Just Making Kids Normal, Technical or Express'
 ---